-If I have designed my assessment tools effectively, then grades will reflect this spread in student performance: some A grades for outstanding work, B grades for work that shows a sound approach and solid understanding, C grades for work that is adequate, D grades for work that is deficient, and F grades for lack of effort or attendance.
+If I have designed my assessment tools effectively, then grades will reflect this spread in student performance: some A grades for outstanding work, B grades for work that shows a sound approach and solid understanding, C grades for work that is adequate, D grades for work that is deficient; F grades are given only for lack of effort or attendance.
 If everyone earns an A grade, then the exam or course was too easy; if everyone earns a C or D grade then the exam or course was too difficult.
-For a typical grade distribution, roughly half of the students earning grades that are "below average" and half of the students earning grades that are "above average".
+For a typical grade distribution, roughly half of the students earn grades that are "below average" and half of the students earning grades that are "above average".

-As an example, here is a grade distribution for a CHEM 108 exam in a recent year:
+As an example, here is a recent grade distribution for a CHEM 108 exam: